WishKnish/KnishIO-Technical-Whitepaper/README.md

   }
 }
 ```
 There is no recommended GraphQL client.
 This choice is up to the individual projects and integrators.
+Most Knish.IO SDKs supply an out-of-the-box GraphQL client for you to use.

-It may be advantageous to verify the `ots_fragment` and `molecular_hash` prior to sending a mutation, using the same verification algorithms as the node, below.
+Knish.IO SDKs perform a number of validations on molecules prior to broadcast, however, if you are foregoing an SDK, and building an implementation from scratch, it may be advantageous to verify the `ots_fragment` and `molecular_hash` prior to sending a mutation, using the same verification algorithms as the node, below.

 ## Step 6: Node verifies the molecule's hash and signature